sobolevsv/varnish-test/README.md

 ```bash
 time curl --location 'http://127.0.0.1:6081/product2' --header 'User-Agent: Test-Agent-1000'
 ```
-On my laptop it take 2 seconds. if the number of bans increases to 100k, then it takes 25 seconds
+On my laptop it takes 2 seconds. if the number of bans increases to 100k, then it takes 25 seconds